Avoid these top 5 plastic model-making mistakes and improve your model-making and layout construction.

 Make feedback your top priority

-Like with many things in life, asking and giving feedback is the cornerstone of any successful activity.
+Like with many things in life, asking for and giving feedback is the cornerstone of any successful activity.

 I always notice a common theme between the posts by beginners on the social media site Reddit: everybody is looking for advice on how to improve their results.
 No matter how much experience we accumulate, there is always a lot left to learn.
 Provided you find positive communities (r/modelmakers and The Mediocre Modelers group or this site’s companion Facebook group instantly come to mind), people will go out of their way to share a lot of insight and to give you specific tips for your situation.